alberto-lazari/masters-thesis/chapters/implementation.typ

 - Permission group integration: runtime permissions are associated with a `PermissionGroup`.
-  This can simplifies state management, giving a direct access to the group's status, which is necessary to fully evaluate the actual runtime permission status.
+  This can simplify state management, giving a direct access to the group's status, which is necessary to evaluate the actual runtime permission status.
   Additionally, it is useful for supporting cases where group information is more relevant, such as in permission dialogs which show the group's icon and description.

   To provide support for this concept the class includes:
-  - A nullable `group` private field, accessible with its `getGroup()`.
+  - A nullable `group` private field, accessible with its dedicated `getGroup()` method.

-  - `boolean hasPermissionGroup()`: determines whether the runtime permission is within a group.
+  - `boolean hasPermissionGroup()`: determines whether the runtime permission is associated with a group.

   - `int getGroupIconRes()`: returns the resource id of the permission's group icon, used by the user interaction component.